Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 What if I work night shifts or irregular hours?

 Patches work based on when you apply them, not the time of day.
 If your "workday" is 3pm-11pm, stick on a Zone On patch at 2pm.
-If you need to wind down after a late shift, use Dream On (melatonin + magnesium) when you're ready to sleep.
+If you need to wind down after a late shift, use Dream On (a sleep-themed wearable, coming soon) when you're ready to sleep.

 Do these patches have any side effects?

 Side effects are rare and mild.
 Some people experience slight skin irritation at the application site (easily avoided by rotating spots).
-Because patches bypass your digestive system, you won't get the stomach upset that sometimes comes with caffeine pills or supplements.
+Since there's nothing to swallow, there's no stomach upset to worry about the way there can be with caffeine pills or supplements.

 The Bottom Line: You Don't Have to White-Knuckle Through Another Zoom Day